NETSTOCK | Overview of the menus | A specific location

 Non-stocked items; bottom row on the left

 Every single item is categorised as either:

-OK; these items are in balance, with the physical stock on hand between the ideal minimum (re-order) and maximum (order-up-to)stock levels
+OK; these items are in balance, with the available stock between the reorder point and the order-up-to

 Potential stock-out; items predicted to stock-out before you can get more stock in

 Stocked out; items that are out of stock right now

 New item; items with stock on hand or on order for which there is no demand

 The more balanced your inventory is, the more items appear on the OK tab.